suabochica/blockchain-nanodegree/projects/02-project-decentralized-star-notary/README.md

-# ND1309 C2 Ethereum Smart Contracts, Tokens and Dapps - Project Starter
+# 🏋️ Decentralized Star Notary Service Project

 **PROJECT: Decentralized Star Notary Service Project** - For this project, you will create a DApp by adding functionality with your smart contract and deploy it on the public testnet.